-Table 3.1 on the fiscal structure of the upcoming budget is based on various media reports.
-It indicates that the fiscal structure of FY2010-11, is not expected to undergo any dramatic change.
+The above table indicates that the fiscal structure of FY2010-11, is not expected to undergo any dramatic change.

 - The total public expenditure package of FY2010-11 is expected to experience a moderate increase as a share of GDP (from 16.6 per cent to 17.0 per cent).
-It is to be noted that the dichotomy between revenue and development expenditure will continue into the upcoming fiscal year. - The proposed ADP with its increased size will drive the higher expenditure planned for the upcoming fiscal year. - The aggregate target of revenue collection, if fully realised, will lead to some improvement in the tax-GDP ratio in FY2010-11 (from 11.6 per cent to 12.0 per cent).
+It is to be noted that the dichotomy between revenue and development expenditure will continue into the upcoming fiscal year. - The proposed ADP with its increased size will drive the higher expenditure planned for the upcoming fiscal year. - The aggregate target of revenue collection, if fully realized, will lead to some improvement in the tax-GDP ratio in FY2010-11 (from 11.6 per cent to 12.0 per cent). - The estimated budget deficit figure for FY2010-11 indicates that it may well remain within the FY2009-10 target of 5 per cent of GDP. - A critical aspect of deficit financing will be the ability to draw on foreign sources (particularly grant component).
+While it will need to be ensured that domestic borrowing should not crowd-out private investment demand, the deficit financing will have to be made in a non-inflationary manner.
+In this context the government will be better off to use non-bank borrowing window of domestic financing even though it may mean borrowing at higher interest rates.
+In view of the need for enhanced borrowing, a review of interest rates on NSD certificates may need to be deferred this year.